All Episodes

 And now they went after General Flynn.

-They they got their blood in the water.
+They got their blood in the water.

 This is about undermining a freely elected president.

-And we've been told over and over again there's no evidence of any impact of any votes.
+And we've been told over and over again, there's no evidence of any impact of any votes.

 No evidence of any collusion.